L-1 Visa Lawyer

 Can you go from an L1 Visa to a Green Card?

-L1 visa are dual purpose temporary nonimmigrant visas, meaning it is fairly easy to adjust your status from an L1 visa to a lawful permanent resident.
+L1 visas are dual-purpose temporary nonimmigrant visas, meaning it is fairly easy to adjust your status from an L1 visa to a lawful permanent resident.

 To start the process of obtaining an L-1A visa, L-1B visa, or other work visa, contact Warren Law Firm to schedule a consultation.
 By obtaining documentation ahead of time, you will make the most of our consultation together.